 Use of program consultants must be justified and their pay limited to an amount less than or equal to 10% of the budget.
 Travel and per diem expenses for consultants should not exceed the State rate.
-Properly documented contractual agreements for expenditures to consultants or outside agencies for fees, travel, routine supplies must be filed per IHE institutional policy and must not exceed institutional salary levels.
+Properly documented contractual agreements for expenditures to consultants or outside agencies for fees, travel, and routine supplies must be filed per the IHE's institutional policy and must not exceed institutional salary levels.
 Preparation time for consultants will not be paid by the grant.